Dorothee Hess-Maier

 Dorothee Hess-Maier is a semi-retired German publisher.
 She has served as part of the top management team at the "Otto-Maier-Verlag" (publishing company) and as an executive board member of its associate company, Ravensburger AG.
-In 1989 she became the first woman after 164 years to accept an appointment as "Vorsteherin" (head) of the Börsenverein des Deutschen Buchhandels (German book trade association).
+In 1989, she became the first woman after 164 years to accept an appointment as "Vorsteherin" (head) of the Börsenverein des Deutschen Buchhandels (German book trade association).

 Life

 Dorothee Margarete Helene Ursula Maier was born into a publishing dynasty, slightly less than three years after the Hitler government took power, at Bad Waldsee, a small lakeside town in the hills north of Lake Constance and the frontier with Switzerland.
 She grew up in the family home at nearby Ravensburg.
 Her father, Eugen Maier (1899-1945), had held an important position in the family publishing business, but was called away to fight in the war and died in May 1945 as it ended.
 Her mother, Albertine Maier-Dependorf (1900-1992), was a painter and graphic artist.
 The family into which she was born was a Protestant one, and as a child she sang both in the local church choir and, a little later, in the Bach Choir of the local Protestant community: half a century later she no longer considers herself particularly religious.

 Dorothee Maier completed her secondary schooling at the prestigious Wilhelmsgymnasium (secondary school) in Munich (which had ended up in the American occupation zone after 1945) and moved on to undertake a course at Southwest Missouri State University (as it was known at that time) in Springfield, Missouri during 1956/57.
 She then returned to Munich where she worked, till 1959, for the advertising agency, "Bußkamp + Koch".
-During this period she also found time to undertake a training at the Munich Institute for Photo-journalism ("Institut für Bildjournalismus") and to study art history at the university.
+During this period she also found time to undertake a training at the Munich Institute for Photo-journalism ("Institut für Bildjournalismus") and to study art history at the Ludwig-Maximilians-Universität München.

-Between 1959 Maier undertook and completed a three year apprenticeship in "Verlagsbuchhändlerin" (book publishing and trading) at the Otto Maier Verlag (publishing business).
+Between 1959 Maier undertook and completed a three-year apprenticeship in "Verlagsbuchhändlerin" (book publishing and trading) at the Otto Maier Verlag (publishing business).
 Reflecting and by some criteria outperforming the benign economic conditions prevailing in West Germany at that time, the business was embarking on a period of expansion under the leadership (since 1953) of her cousin Otto Julius Maier.
 The firm's founder, Otto Robert Maier (1852–1925), had been their shared grandfather.
 She then remained with the firm, working variously in the sales, advertising and editing departments.